-The American University Business Law Review (BLR) is committed to publishing high-quality and high-impact pieces, from established and new scholars alike, that combine cutting-edge legal analysis with novel solutions to address the complex challenges that impact businesses today.
-As the sole business law publication in our nation’s capital, BLR also organizes and sponsors an annual symposium through which leading scholars and practitioners assemble to address a particularly pressing issue facing the business law community.
+The American University Business Law Review (“AUBLR”) is committed to publishing high-quality and high-impact pieces that combine cutting-edge legal analysis with novel solutions to address the complex challenges that impact businesses today.
+AUBLR is the first law review in Washington, D.C. dedicated solely to business issues.
+AUBLR also organizes and sponsors an annual symposium where leading scholars and practitioners assemble to address particularly pressing issues facing the business law community.